ClearC2/eslint-config-c2-react/readme.md

 ```
 yarn add -D eslint eslint-plugin-import eslint-plugin-node eslint-plugin-promise eslint-plugin-react eslint-plugin-standard
 ```
+Attempting to manually lint a file(see below on how) will also tell you which packages are missing.

+## Configure eslint
 Create an `.eslintrc.json` file in the root of your project with the following contents:

 ```json